 What are some of the essential movies to see leading up to the big holiday?
 We're glad you asked.
-Grab a hot chocolate, a candy cane and your remote and settle in to watch one of these movies every night before Christmas.
+Grab some hot chocolate and your remote and settle in to watch one of these movies every night before Christmas.

 In the week between Christmas and New Year's, Dan Akroyd and Eddie Murphy play a rich guy and a bum who become pawns in a petty bet.
 When the wealthy Duke Brothers manipulate and screw over Akroyd and Murphy, they decide to get even...and rich in the process.